oleggrishechkin/react-tagged-state/README.md

 ## Concurrent Mode

-You can safely use this library in Concurrent Mode.
-It uses `useSyncExternalStore` internally.
+I suppose you can safely use this library in Concurrent Mode because it uses `useSyncExternalStore` under the hood.